How Blaze works

 Do note that if the sender of a file leaves the room and the file isn't transferred to any user yet, the file transfer would get cancelled resulting in no-one receiving the file.
 This is because your files are not stored on any server and are transferred in real-time when you are online.

 If you enjoyed using Blaze, you can add Blaze to your home screen!
-Doing this not only makes Blaze easy to access but also allows it shows up in the share tray when you are sharing something from other apps using button.
+Doing this not only makes Blaze easy to access but it also shows up in the share tray when you are sharing a file from other apps using button.

-Since Blaze is an open-source project, I would love to hear your thoughts and how Blaze can be improved.
-If you find this project useful, consider giving Blaze a star on GitHub!
+Since Blaze is an open-source project, do consier checking out it's source code, contributing bug fixes or suggesting new features that can improe Blaze.
+If you find this project useful, consider giving Blaze a star or sponsoring me on GitHub 💚

 Blaze has been tested on: